Looked After Reviews

 This procedure is based primarily on IRO Handbook 2010 and 'Children Act 1989 Guidance and Regulations - Volume 2: Care Planning, Placement and Case Review'.

 A separate chapter has been developed to set out Local Authority Responsibilities in the Appointment of IROs and Establishment of an Effective IRO Service Procedure.

-The Hertfordshire Access to Resources Panel (see Authorisation for a Child to be Looked After and Funding Agreements Outside H.A.R.P.
-Procedure) has a key role in the allocation of resources for the support of Children Looked After.
+The Hertfordshire Access to Resources Panel (see Authorisation for a Child to be Looked After and Funding Agreements Outside East and West Practice and Resources Panel Procedure) has a key role in the allocation of resources for the support of Children Looked After.

 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand or Youth Detention Accommodation.

 AMENDMENTSection 4, Convening Looked After Reviews and Section 5, Invitations and the Child / Parent's Participation were updated in March 2019.

 The purpose of the Looked After Review is to: